Introduction & History

 Organization & Operational Structure

-Activity Committees operate under the Dredgers’ 501c3 Bylaws and equipment, volunteers and facilities may be allocated as needed to support each Activity Committee.
+Activity Committees operate under the Dredgers’ 501c3 Bylaws and our equipment, volunteers and facilities may be allocated as needed to support each Activity Committee.
 Throughout the Dredger literature, external promotional venues like websites, and internal communications the term program and Activity Committee may be used interchangeably.

 This organizational format allows each Activity Committee to offer their particular services fairly independently.
 Activity Committees are operated by a Chair, who may or may not serve as a Board Member to the 501c3.
 Each Activity Committee shall propose a candidate to be a Chair, the Board must approve the Chair.
 At its discretion the Board may also appoint a Chair of its own choosing.